 Dupes in the Beauty Industry

-Many fans took to social media to slam the brand, however, others argued that tons of companies have similar rainbow-colored eyeshadow palettes.
+As expected, many fans took to social media to slam the brand, however, others argued that tons of companies have similar rainbow-colored eyeshadow palettes.
 Others also pointed out that copycat products —known as dupes— are fairly common industry practices.
 In fact, there are some brands completely dedicated to creating lower-priced versions of more expensive beauty products.

 The brand Makeup Revolution, for example, faced similar backlash from Kat Von D in 2017 after replicating her beauty products.
 Still, the company makes it no secret that their goal is to recreate higher-end products, even giving their versions similar names.